aciba90/cloud-config-validator/README.md

   - https://docs.rs/aide/latest/aide/
   - https://github.com/tokio-rs/axum/issues/50

+- Async jsonschema fetcher / resolver.
+jsonschema-rs' one uses a reqwest::blocking client which provokes runtime within runtime issues.

 - Mechanism to refresh the current validator if a new schema is published.
 An initial version could just mean to restart the application, but long term we need to be able to hot-update the schema without interupting the service.

-- Async jsonschema fetcher / resolver.
-jsonschema-rs' one uses a reqwest::blocking client which provokes runtime within runtime issues.

-- The validator should not block the async runtime.

 - Return markers for annotations & errors: https://docs.rs/yaml-peg/latest/yaml_peg/